+A hotel guest wants to be remembered.
 A little bit of personal connection goes a long way.
 And nothing says “I’m here to help” like addressing someone by their name.

 Whether it’s a guest’s first or 50th time visiting, working their name into your initial greeting and naturally throughout the rest of the conversation breaks down the travel exhaustion and creates a friendly atmosphere, gently easing the guest into their temporary new home.

 “We Have Something Extra for You.”

 Adding on a few unforeseen extras is a dynamic way to shape your guest’s experience into a positive one.
 And we’re not talking about throw-away freebies like chapstick or stickers—items like these are considered an annoyance to some and may end up in the trash.

 Exceeding your guests’ expectations with a few complimentary bar drinks, technology advancements like keyless entry, or even a free room upgrade is a welcome surprise.
 And bonus gifts land hotels bonus points—in the form of staunch brand loyalty.

 Even though it’s an obvious tool, smiles are a hospitality weapon not utilized as much as they should be.

 Recent studies from Science Daily provides overwhelming proof that smiles are, in fact, contagious.
 When your guest arrives to a smile, you’re setting the wheels of happiness in motion for the rest of the trip by passing along your own elation.
 Don’t hide your pearly whites until it’s time for Instagram photos—unleash them to create a rising tide of happier guests.